pzeleznjak/ekv-store/README.md

 - Creates a new Encrypted Key-Value store and stores all Key-Value records contained in the provided .kv plaintext file to the new store
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to create
+    - Name - String - Name of the Encrypted Key-Value store to create
-    - Password - Master Password of the Encrypted Key-Value store to create
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to create
-    - ExportFile - Path to unprotected file to import to new Encrypted Key-Value store
+    - ExportFile - String - Path to unprotected file to import to new Encrypted Key-Value store
-    - Force - Force creation of the new Encrypted Key-Value store even if such already exists, overwriting it
+    - Force - SwitchParameter - Force creation of the new Encrypted Key-Value store even if such already exists, overwriting it
 - Inputs - None
 - Outputs - None